QuentinRa/blog.quentinra.dev/maths/optimization/index.md

 <hr class="sr">

-## optimization : examples in R
+## optimization: examples in R

 Here may not be the language that you would use to do optimization.
-Still here you have some examples.
+Still, here you have some examples.

 ```r
 function_to_optimize <- function(param) {